surhh/nfitsview/README.md

 # How to build under Windows

 Normally there is no need to build under Windows as the install package is provided.
-Anyway, for building under Windows one would need to download/install/build all the dependencies, then fix the corresponding pathes for the libraries in the CMakeLists.txt file and then build the project using Qt Creator.
+Anyway, for building under Windows one would need to download/install/build all the dependencies (boost, zlib, libpng), then fix the corresponding pathes for the libraries in the CMakeLists.txt file and then build the project using Qt Creator.

 # About FITS format